openai/swarm/readme.md

 These primitives are powerful enough to express rich dynamics between tools and networks of assistants, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.

 > [!NOTE]
 > Swarm Assistants are not related to Assistants in the Assistants API.
-They are defined similarly for convenience, but are otherwise completely unrelated.
-Swarm is entirely powered by the Chat Completions API.
+They are named similarly for convenience, but are otherwise completely unrelated.
+Swarm is entirely powered by the Chat Completions API and is hence stateless between calls.

 ## Why Swarm